 As previously noted, the issue of investigatory stops based on less than probable cause was first addressed by the United States Supreme Court in the landmark case of Terry v.
-Ohio and, as a result, some courts refer to such encounters as a "Terry Stop."
-It is important to remember that a stop is a significant interruption in a person's liberty and amounts to a limited seizure.
+Ohio.
+It is important to remember that a Level 3 Terry stop is a significant interruption in a person's liberty and amounts to a limited seizure.
 However, the Court in Terry held that this type of investigative stop was reasonable under the Fourth Amendment on the basis of less than probable cause.

 A stop may only be conducted when an officer has individualized, reasonable suspicion that the subject is committing, has committed, or is about to commit a crime.
 The New York State Legislature has limited the term crime, for purposes of a stop, to mean a felony or a Penal Law misdemeanor (CPL § 140.50(1)).

 A police officer must be able to articulate facts that establish reasonable suspicion for making the stop.
-Absent reasonable suspicion, an officer may not stop a citizen simply for purposes of deterring crime.
+Absent reasonable suspicion, an officer may not detain a citizen simply for purposes of deterring crime.

-A forcible stop may take many different forms.
+A Level 3 Terry stop may take many different forms.
 It can be constructive in nature or it could be an actual physical stop.
 Surrounding a suspect, blocking his or her path with an RMP, giving certain verbal commands, or ordering a motorist to pull over with the use of turret lights are all examples of constructive stops.
 Physically subduing suspects by grabbing or holding them would be an actual stop.
 The test is whether a reasonable person would conclude that he or she is not free to leave.
 Remember, a stop occurs whenever a reasonable person would not feel free to disregard the officer and walk away.
+And remember, whether the stop is actual or constructive, reasonable suspicion is always required.

 It is important for officers to understand that, in the eyes of the law, they may be stopping people even though they do not physically touch them.
-Officers must also understand that only the minimum amount of force necessary may be used in achieving their objective.
-Do not handcuff the suspect unless you reasonably suspect that he or she is armed and there is some additional, extraordinary element of danger is present, such as the suspect is in a dark alley or the officer is alone with multiple suspects.
+Officers must also understand that only an objectively reasonable amount of force necessary may be used in achieving their objective.